 How to Fit a Challenging Program Into Your Already Packed Life

 As social work professionals themselves, our faculty has an intimate understanding of the challenges you face in making the decision to go back to school.
 Carving out time to work and complete fieldwork hours and coursework is a top concern among students who pursue their MSW.
 This is why the online MSW at Widener remains dedicated to a collaborative and supportive experience throughout your entire program.

 Here are the many ways we support your success in the program:

 - Limited Credit Hours Per Semester

 Many programs "push" you through their program in two years, leaving you scrambling to figure out how to balance multiple courses at once, fieldwork, work, and your life.
 Widener understands the rigor of an MSW program, and what's at stake if you don't succeed.
 To support your success and have you gain the full benefit of the valuable investment you've placed in your advanced education, you'll take just one 7-week course at a time until at least the second semester in your second year.
 In any given semester, you’ll take a maximum of two courses.
-Each course is seven weeks long, so you can finish two per semester.

 - Traditional Semesters